Choreographing Connection

 Keep It Intentional

 Even if the handshake is playful, it should be performed with intention.
-This isn’t just a fun ritual; it’s a tool for connection and grounding.
+This is a tool for connection and grounding.

 Practice Together